DSoftTechnology/ADS-FDA-Pool3/README.md

 ###j) Deployed the prototype on IaaS or Paas

-Deployed on ADS protype on Microsoft Azure, an IaaS / PaaS provider
+Deployed ADS protype on Microsoft Azure, an IaaS / PaaS provider

 Documented in ...ADS-FDA-Pool3 / Design / PaaS_Hosting.md